-Your doctor will ask you questions about your activities and your health history.
-Be sure to tell your doctor about any changes to your exercise or training routine, such as a change in playing surface.
-Stress fractures don’t always show up on X-rays, so your doctor may order bone scans, or magnetic resonance imaging (MRI).
+Your healthcare provider will ask you questions about your activities and your health history.
+Tell your provider about any changes to your exercise or training routine, such as a change in playing surface.
+Stress fractures don’t always show up on X-rays.
+So your doctor may order bone scans, or magnetic resonance imaging (MRI).

 Treating stress fractures